2017 Mid-Atlantic Regional Conference (47th)

 Mr. Sidlin studied with the legendary pedagogues Leon Barzin and Sergiu Celibidache.
 He was appointed by Presidents Ford and Carter to serve on the White House Commission of Presidential Scholars.
 He won national acclaim for the television series Music Is…, a ten-part series about music for children that was seen on PBS for five years.
 In 1997, the National Association of Independent Schools of Music recognized Mr. Sidlin as Educator of the Year.
 He has been featured on NBC’s Today Show, ABC’s Good Morning America, CBS Sunday Morning, and CNN International.
 In May 2011, Mr. Sidlin received the Distinguished Alumnus Award from his the Peabody Conservatory of Johns Hopkins University.
 The award honors alumni who have typified the Johns Hopkins tradition of excellence and brought credit to the University by their personal accomplishments, professional achievement, and humanitarian service.
 In September 2011, the Archbishop of Prague presented him with the medal of St. Agnes of Bohemia for his dedication to illuminating the legacy of Terezín.
 In January 2013, Mr. Sidlin was nominated to the International Board of Governors of the Jerusalem Academy of Music and Dance.
 Murry Sidlin received the Simon Wiesenthal Center’s Medal of Valor on June 11, 2013, for his extraordinary efforts to keep alive the memory of Rafael Schächter.

-Svard is also known for her work in applying current neuroscience research to the study and performance of music.
-Results of her work have been presented at major teaching hospitals, at national science conferences such as the Society for Music Perception and Cognition, Neuroscience, and the Performing Arts Medical Association, and at national and international music conferences such as the International Society for Music Education in Thessaloniki and Beijing, the World Piano Pedagogy Conference, and the Music Teachers National Association.
-She is currently at work on a book that explores how recent discoveries in neuroscience can help musicians in their work in the teaching studio, the practice room, and on the concert stage.
+She is also well-known for her work in applying current neuroscience research to the study and performance of music.
+Results of her work have been presented at national science conferences such as the Society for Music Perception and Cognition and the Performing Arts Medicine Association, and national and international music conferences including the International Society for Music Education, (Beijing, Thessaloniki, Glasgow), several conferences of the Music Teachers National Association, the College Music Society, the European Piano Teachers Association, and the London International Piano Symposium.
+She has also taught a university course that explores the applications of current neuroscience research for making music.

 She received her D.M.A. in piano performance from the Peabody Institute of The Johns Hopkins University and is Professor of Music Emerita at Bucknell University.